 On the other hand, it is discouraging when we question whether we are making an impact at all.
 Does what we do make a difference?
 Does it matter?

-As leaders we encounter gaps all the time- the space between where we are personally and where we want to be, between what we desire to be true and what is really occurring, or between what we think we are communicating to others and what they are actually hearing, experiencing or passing along.
+As leaders we encounter gaps all the time- the space between where we are personally and where we want to be, between what we desire to be true and what is really occurring, or between what we think we are communicating to others and what they are actually hearing.

 Discipleship is an area in which we can experience this “gap.”
 We desire to see the multiplication of disciples, yet wonder why is it not occurring.